alf45tar/PedalinoMini/README.md

 - On power on PedalinoMini™ will try to connect to the last know access point
 - If it cannot connect to the last used access point within 15 seconds it enters into WiFi provisioning mode via USB
 - Visit http://alf45tar.github.io/PedalinoMini/installer and follow the instructions
-- If provisioning via USB is not finished within 60 seconds it enters into Smart Config mode
+- If provisioning via USB is not finished within 60 seconds it enters into Smart Config mode (if compiled with -D SMARTCONFIG in platformio.ini)
 - Start one of the suggested apps to configure SSID and password
-- If it doesn't receive any SSID and password during the next 60 seconds it enters into WPS mode
+- If it doesn't receive any SSID and password during the next 60 seconds it enters into WPS mode (if compiled with -D WPS in platformio.ini)
 - Press or press and hold (it depends by your router) the WPS button on your WiFi router __after__ PedalinoMini™ entered in WPS mode
 - If it doesn't receive any SSID and password during the next 60 seconds it switch to AP mode
 - In AP mode PedalinoMini™ create a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
 The required password is XXXXXXXX (uppercase).
 XXXXXXXX is a variable string.